springernature/halfpipe-deploy-resource/README.md

 * `manifestPath`: _required_.
 Relative or absolute path to cf manifest.
 * `appPath`: _required for halfpipe-push_.
 Relative or absolute path to the app bits you wish to deploy.
 * `testDomain`: _required for halfpipe-push and halfpipe-promte_.
 Domain that will be used when constructing the candidate route for the app.
-* `space`: _required for halfpipe-push and halfpipe-promte_.
-Space will be used when constructing the candidate test route.
 * `vars`: _optional_.
 Hash map containing environment variables that should be set on the application.
 * `gitRefPath`: _optional_.
 Path to the `.git/ref` file.
 If this is set the app will get the environment variable `GIT_REVISION` set
 * `timeout`: _optional_.
 Timeout for each of the commands that the halfpipe cf plugin will execute